ElleanoreB/ElleanoreB/README.md

 - 👋 Hi, I’m @ElleanoreB - call me Lileiv
 - 👀 I’m interested in games
-- 🌱 I’m currently learning C# and Unity
 - 💞️ I’m looking to collaborate ...it's a secret!
-- 📫 How to reach me @Lileiv on twitter
+- 📫 How to reach me @Lileiv on twitter and tumblr

 <!---
 ElleanoreB/ElleanoreB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.